St4r4x/MovieMania/users_api/README.md

 - 🔑 JWT token authentication.

 ## Usage
+Build the docker for users_api/ :
+    - `cd users_api/`
+    - `docker-compose up -d`
+Import the database with backup

 Method POST only available with valid token in headers (Authentication = Bearer) on `http://localhost:8888/`.

 - URL availables: